Chapter 18 Customizing your plots

 18.5 Modifying Axis

-We’ve already talked about labelling axis titles in Modifying labels, and adding marginal plots in Scatter plots.
+We’ve already talked about labeling axis titles in Modifying labels, and adding marginal plots in Scatter plots.
 So we’ll just briefly touch upon some simple axis modifications.

 18.5.1 Transforming axis